 Dual qualification in medicine and dentistry is unusual, reaching the stage of being on the specialist register with both The General Medical Council (GMC) and the General Dental Council (GDC) is quite rare.

-As an Oral and Maxillofacial Surgeon, Mr Shakib has few peers.
-Being asked to review medical journals and share his skills are a natural result, although using those skills to help people will always be Mr Shakib’s first wish.
+As an Oral & Maxillofacial Surgeon, Professor Shakib has few peers.
+Being asked to review medical journals and share his skills are a natural result, although using those skills to help people will always be Professor Shakib’s first wish.